Andrew-157/dj_project_3/README.md

     python manage.py runserver
 ```

-Go to your browser at the address: 'http://127.0.0.1:8000/', you should be able to see Cookie's index page
+Go to your browser at the address: 'http://127.0.0.1:8000/', you should be able to see Cookie's index page.

 ### Admin site